SkygearIO/skygear-doc/content/ios/record.md

 }];
 ```

-- You can omit the `noteID` on update, the value will remain unchange.
+- You can omit the `noteID` on update, the value will remain unchanged.
+- All the other `Note` in the database will now automatically have their
+  `noteID` as well.
 - You can migrate any integer to auto-incrementing sequence.
 - Our JIT schema at development will migrate the DB schema to sequence.
 All
   `noteID` at `Note` will be a sequence type once migrated.